BastRatat/BastRatat/README.md

 Le Wagon alumni and graduated from OpenClassrooms as a full-stack developer.
 Full-time developer for Fulll.

-Recently preparing for the AWS Certified Cloud Practitioner certification and playing around with React Native to develop powerful & scalable iOS applications
+Recently preparing for the AWS Certified Cloud Practitioner certification.

 ### Languages & tools